Sasoon/honeycomb/README.md

-# Honeycomb Tetris
+# WAXLE

-A Tetris-style word game with falling letter tiles.
+A falling tile word game with letter blocks.
 Form words to clear tiles from the board in this fast-paced puzzle variant.

 ## Features

-- Tetris-style falling tiles with letter blocks
+- Falling tiles with letter blocks
 - Form words to clear tiles and score points
 - Flood mechanics with cascading tile placement
 - Mobile-responsive design with touch controls